VladGural/cinema-shop/README.md

 In this project I want to show my skills in Java, Hibernate, Spring core Spring Web and Spring Security.

+This project maintains authentication, creation and simulates common ticket-purchase apps.
 Completed structure of project is described below

 ![pic](Hibernate_Cinema_Uml.png)